 Since 2021 he has been a senior fellow for Chinese studies at the Council on Foreign Relations.
 He also contributes to The New York Review of Books, The New York Times, and The New Yorker, and regularly speaks in the media or to public audiences about China.
-Starting in September, 2024, he will be a fellow for ten months at the Wissenschaftskolleg zu Berlin (the Institute of Advanced Studies), where he will write a book on the Chinese state’s effort to coopt traditional faith and values.
+He is the founder of the newly launched (December, 2023) China Unofficial Archives, an online repository of hundreds of samizdat magazines, books, and underground films.

 Johnson is best known for his reporting from grassroots China, with projects usually taking years of on-the-ground research to complete.
 His work has been recognized by the National Endowment for the Humanities, which awarded him a Public Scholar grant; a solo Pulitzer Prize for his reporting on China; Stanford University’s Shorenstein prize for his body of work on Asia; a grant from the Open Society Foundation; a Nieman fellowship at Harvard University; the American Academy of Religion’s award for best in-depth news writing; and a Robert B. Silvers Foundation grant for work-in-progress.